 There is a big connection between the consumption of stimulant drugs and hypersexual behavior.
 First off, there are strong aphrodisiac effects from stimulant use.
-When people use substances like cocaine and methamphetamine they may feel an increased sex drive and a reduction of inhibitions.
-When these two features (sex drive and reduced inhabitions) are combined the results are compulsive, hypersexualized behaviors that are often destructive and risky.
+When people use substances like cocaine and methamphetamine, they may feel an increased sex drive and a reduction of inhibitions.
+When these two features (sex drive and reduced inhibitions) are combined, the results are compulsive, hypersexualized behaviors that are often destructive and risky.

 When a person has hypersexual tendencies, they have a number of outlets for self-fulfillment.
-This includes pornography, masterbation, cybersex, paying for sex, and having more than one sexual partner.
+This includes pornography, masturbation, cybersex, paying for sex, and having more than one sexual partner.
 Oftentimes, these outlets take over their regular life.
-Pornography, sex with prostitues, and etc can often be the focus of their lives.
+Pornography, sex with prostitutes, etc, can often be the focus of their lives.
 This is what they spend all of their time and money focusing on.
-This complete focus causes a great disruption to their normal lives.
+This complete focus causes great disruption to their normal lives.
 A person’s work, personal relationships, health, and mental happiness may be impacted by their obsession.

 Even with these facts readily available to the mental health community, there are many mental health experts who don’t categorize hypersexuality as a real addiction.
 There are also experts who refuse to acknowledge the link between hypersexuality and stimulant use.
 In other words, there is still a lot that needs to be studied and understood when it comes to hypersexuality.